faithvoid/script.alexandria/README.md

 ## Issues:
 - The script will crash if a "Downloads" folder on F (or wherever you've pointed it) isn't present.
 Will add options to automatically detect and create a directory if unavailable later!
 - The script blocks files over 4GB (downloading + individual files stored in .zip files) due to FATX limitations.
 I could possibly modify the script to download & extract files over 4GB in parts, but the performance penalties may not be worth it compared to using a PC.
+- The script can be kind of slow, especially when compared to FTP.
+Higher chunk values increase the likelihood of XBMC crashing, so they're set to a small but reasonable value.
+You can modify this value yourself to attempt to increase performance but YMMV, especially on RAM-limited themes on stock 64MB Xbox consoles.
 - You tell me.

 ## TODO: